-149 Yizhak Shichor, "The Great Wall of Steel: Military and Strategy in Xinjiang," in Xinjiang: China's Muslim Borderland ed.
+224 Yizhak Shichor, "The Great Wall of Steel: Military and Strategy in Xinjiang," in Xinjiang: China's Muslim Borderland ed.
 S. Fredrick Starr (M.E.
 Sharpe: Armonk, NY, 2004): p.121.

-Abdurishit proclaiming on September 2, 2001, in reference to the level of violence in the region, that the situation in East Turkestan was "better then ever in history"150, it appears that these exercises may have been used as a display of force aimed at the local Uyghur population.
+region, that the situation in East Turkestan was "better then ever in history"225, it appears that these exercises may have been used as a display of force aimed at the local Uyghur population.